catamphetamine/libphonenumber-js/README.md

 #### `getType()`

-Determines phone number type (fixed line, mobile, toll free, etc).
-This function will work if `--extended` (or relevant `--types`) metadata is available (see [Customizing metadata](#customizing-metadata) section of this document).
-The regular expressions used to differentiate between various phone number types consume a lot of space (two thirds of the total size of the 140 kilobyte `--extended` library build) therefore they're not included in the bundle by default.
+Returns phone number type (fixed line, mobile, toll free, etc) or `undefined` (if the number is invalid or if there are no phone number type regular expressions in metadata).
+This function will only work as expected if `--extended` ("full") metadata is used (or if metadata was generated with the relevant `--types`) (see [Customizing metadata](#customizing-metadata) section of this document).
+The default metadata doesn't include the regular expressions required for getting phone number type for most countries because those regular expressions consume a lot of space (two thirds of the total size of the 140 kilobyte `--extended` ("full") metadata).

 <details>
 <summary>The list of possible return values</summary>

 ####

-* `undefined`
 * `MOBILE`
 * `FIXED_LINE`
 * `FIXED_LINE_OR_MOBILE`